janmilosh/farkle-javascript/README.md

 ###Winning

-Play continues until one player exceeds 10,000 points.
+Play continues until one player meets or exceeds 10,000 points.
 The other player then gets one more round.
 The final score is then calculated and a winner declared.
 If the scores are equal, a tie is declared.